-We tried the 2005 Cabernet Sauvignon after letting it bottle age for some additional time.
-This is a good wine and it only gets better in the bottle.
-True to the winemakers roots at Benessere Vineyards where they work with a number of Italian varietals and based on the fact that Sangiovese is planted in Chanticleer’s vineyard a small percentage of this varietal is also blended into the wine.
-It brings some aromatics to the bouquet which is somewhat floral in nature, with notes of violets and just a touch of cedar from the oak aging.
+During our first visit with George, we tried the Chanticleer 2005 Cabernet Sauvignon – this is a delicious wine that only gets better in the bottle.
+True to the Chris’s roots at Benessere Vineyards (a winery known for their work with a number of Italian varietals) and based on the fact that Sangiovese is planted in the Chanticleer vineyard – a small percentage of this varietal is also blended into the wine.
+This varietal brings some aromatics to the bouquet which is somewhat floral in nature, with notes of violets and just a touch of cedar from the oak aging.
 The palate is broad, rounded and smooth.
-Excellent layers of fruit flavors are represented including blackberry and black currant.
+Richly layered on the palate – shows flavors of blackberry and black currant.

 Chanticleer recommends decanting their wines before serving.
 As of the time of this review they still have select Magnums and other large format bottles for sale, all hand painted and etched.
 Their label is a colorful rooster which has actually become quite popular with collectors.
 Total production is about 1500 cases and as a result of their limited production, the wines are extremely hard to find and often much of it is sold out before it has even been released.